Have you optimized your website for ChatGPT yet?

 While traditional SEO focused solely on Google, the new game includes LLM-driven AI assistants and AI search platforms.
 These tools are being trained on public web content, documentation, and user behavior, so visibility in these contexts is strategic.
 So, which platforms do you need to focus on?
 The following are the top 5 platforms, why they matter, and how to optimize for each platform*.

-1. The OG: ChatGPT (OpenAI)
+1. The “OG Cool Professor”: ChatGPT (OpenAI)

-Open AI’s ChatGPT was the first AI bot to take the world by storm.
-Now, with over 180M+ users, it’s used for all sorts of things including research, recommendations, and summaries.
-ChatGPT plugins and browsing mode can surface your branded content, so write your content as if it’s going to show up in ChatGPT because it will.
+OpenAI’s ChatGPT was the first AI bot to take the world by storm.
+Now, with over 180 million users, it’s used for a wide range of purposes, including research, recommendations, and summaries.
+ChatGPT plugins and browsing mode can surface your branded content, so write your content as if it’s going to appear in ChatGPT, because it will (but this is a good thing, because you’re now more in control of your brand narrative than ever before).

 Optimization strategy: